How to build an AI triage workflow in Zendesk: a step-by-step guide

 For the native Zendesk method, you'll need:

-A decent amount of ticket history (at least 1,000 tickets over the last 6 months) so the AI has something to learn from.
+• A decent amount of ticket history (at least 1,000 tickets over the last 6 months) so the AI has a solid dataset to learn from.

-Your business needs to fit into one of Zendesk's pre-trained industries, like retail, software, or travel.
+• A business model that aligns with Zendesk's pre-trained industries, like retail, software, or travel.

-For the faster, more flexible method, you'll need:
+For the complementary eesel AI method, you'll need:

 Method 1: Using Zendesk intelligent triage

 Zendesk's own tool for this is called "Intelligent Triage."
-The idea is that it automatically figures out a ticket's intent (what the customer wants), language, and sentiment (if they're happy or mad).
+It’s a sophisticated solution that automatically figures out a ticket's intent (what the customer wants), language, and sentiment (how the customer is feeling).
 You can then use that info to build rules for routing tickets.
-Here’s how it generally works.
+Here’s how it works.

 Step 1: Turn on intelligent triage in your settings

 First things first, you have to flip the switch.
-If you're an admin, you can find this in Admin Center > AI > Intelligent Triage.
+As an admin, you can find this in Admin Center > AI > Intelligent Triage.
 This is where you’ll manage the settings and tell the AI which channels to look at, like email or your web form.

 Step 2: Use triggers to act on the AI's predictions